Kaanapali Beach Maui Guide 2026: Best Parking And Snorkeling Tips

 Main Takeaways:

-• Best Time To Visit: Morning for calmer water and easier snorkeling
+• Best Time To Go: Morning for calmer water, better visibility, and easier parking

 Kaanapali Beach is the classic West Maui beach day.
 Long sandy shoreline, easy swimming spots when the ocean is friendly, a beach path that practically begs for a sunset stroll, and some of Maui’s most famous snorkeling just a short swim from shore.

-• Go Early: Morning usually means calmer water, better visibility, and a much easier parking situation.
+Best Time To Go Morning Morning usually gives you calmer water, better visibility, and an easier parking plan.

 Kaanapali Beach is on West Maui, north of Lahaina and south of Napili and Kapalua.
 It's the main resort stretch with the beachwalk path, Whalers Village, and a lineup of beachfront resorts.
 The famous Black Rock Point sits north of Black Rock's main sandy entry area, creating reef structures that attract fish and snorkelers alike.